remirror/remirror/packages/@remirror/extension-events/readme.md

 });
 ```

-This extension is included by default in the `@remirror/preset-core`.
+This extension is included by default in the `CorePreset` from `remirror/preset/core`.